quickresolve/django-practice/README.md

 # django-practice
-Practice with Django Framework for Python
+Practice with Django Framework for Python by creating an Inventory Web App

 Django is a python web framework.
 It works with apache or engineX.